VinceNolan999/ms2-surfs-up-ireland/README.md

 ### Wireframes

-- I used Balsamic to create wireframe mock ups of ho I envisioned the website to look.
+- I used Balsamic to create wireframe mock ups of how I envisioned the website to look.
 These are listed below.

 - ![wireframes](assets/media/docs/ms2wireframe.png)